wafuzio/RMN/docs/WALMART_PERIMETERX_COMPLETE.md

 # Complete PerimeterX Bypass Strategy for Walmart

-## ⚠️ Current Status: STILL BEING FLAGGED (0% Success Rate)
+## ⚠️ Current Status: BLOCKED AT SEARCH SUBMISSION (0% Success Rate)

-Despite implementing comprehensive evasion techniques, we are still being detected by PerimeterX.
-This document details what we've implemented and what we're debugging.
+**Last Updated**: 2025-10-08 22:13

+**Current Failure Mode**: We can successfully load walmart.com homepage with a fresh profile, but immediately trigger PX hard block when submitting search query.
+This indicates search submission behavior is the primary detection vector.

 ## Overview

-Walmart uses **PerimeterX** - one of the most sophisticated bot detection systems.
-It uses machine learning on multiple signals to calculate a trust score.
-This document details our bypass strategy and current debugging efforts.
+Walmart uses **PerimeterX (PX)** + **Akamai Bot Manager** - two of the most sophisticated bot detection systems working in tandem.
+They use machine learning on multiple signals to calculate a trust score.
+This document details our current implementation and known issues.

 ## ⚠️ CRITICAL: The --no-sandbox Banner